 Research Priorities Initiative

 On August 5, 2020, University of Kentucky President Eli Capilouto announced a five-year, $10 million commitment to sponsor UK research focused on racial disparities and inequity across broad areas, ranging from health to the historical foundations of systemic racism.
-Capilouto has asked UK Vice President for Research Lisa Cassis to designate the UNITed In racial Equity (UNITE) Research Initiative as a Research Priority Area — one of now seven such research programs across the campus.
-Assistant Vice President for Research in Diversity and Inclusion Danelle Stevens-Watkins, who is also director of Graduate Studies in the UK College of Education, has agreed to lead the UNITE Research Priority Area.
-The executive committee will include a diverse representation of faculty from several colleges across the university.
-Staff and students will also have opportunities to participate in UNITE initiatives.
-Read more
+Capilouto has asked UK Vice President for Research Lisa Cassis to designate the UNited In True racial Equity (UNITE) Research Initiative as a Research Priority Area — one of now seven such research programs across the campus.
+See the UNITE RPA site.

 This video with Vice President for Research Lisa Cassis explains the Research Priorities Initiative.